 Valentine's Day.
 Those two words conjure up images of long-stemmed red roses and gazing into the eyes of our sweetheart over a romantic dinner.
 Maybe something a little racier, like bubbly or lingerie.
-Roses and romance are nice, but did you know Valentine’s Day is a fun holiday to celebrate with kids?
-Here are four fun ways to celebrate Valentine’s Day with kids that go beyond exchanging cards at school:
+Roses and romance are nice, but Valentine’s Day can also be fun to celebrate with kids.
+Here are four ways to celebrate Valentine’s Day with kids that go beyond exchanging cards at school.

 1. Dress up your home

 Get a heart-shaped foam or rattan wreath from the craft store and decorate it with flowers.
 Cut hearts out of pretty paper and string them in your trees, shrubs or flower arrangements.
 Make a garland using pre-cut wooden hearts strung on twine.
-You can also buy pre-made garlands and decor if the whole DIY thing isn’t your cup of tea…which is totally OK.
-The goal is to have fun and add some Valentine’s Day flair your home.
+You can also buy pre-made garlands and decor if the whole DIY thing isn't your cup of tea.

 If you’ve never decorated for Valentine’s Day, start small.
 Buy or make one thing this year and add to your collection in years to come.
 Get used to hearing “When are we putting out the Valentine’s Day decorations?” in late January because kids love to decorate, and they’ll get into the spirit of the holiday.